YgorPerez/Login-aplication/README.md

-# Simple login site built to learn how to use firebase and some react hooks
+# Simple login site

+## Built to learn how to use firebase and some react hooks

 ## Tecnologies, React and Firebase.